allforthe64/Mogged/README.md

 of the company.
 I also kept my target audience at the forefront of my thoughts, making sure the pages had the boldness and over the top styling I was looking for.</p>
 <br>
 <p>Since I was using this project as a functional way to flex my new React skills, I wanted to make sure I had a variety of diverse features.
 Mogged is built using exclusively functional components which I really enjoyed writing.
-Having the ability to write Javascript code and markup code in the same final was a huge advantage gained over regular HTML/Javascript.
+Having the ability to write Javascript code and markup code in the same file was a huge advantage gained over regular HTML/Javascript.
 I also wanted to take advantage of React's ability to easily implement single page web design to help speed up load times and simplify the building process.
 I hooked up all my pages using the react-router-dom library.</p>
 <br>
 <p>To build the shop and shopping cart pages, I again took advantage of React's blend of Javascript and markup.
 Using map methods, I dynamically generated components based on information stored in JSON finals.
 This is also how I created the three main product cards on the Mogged homepage.</p>
 <br>